wkdang/saphanaonazure/README.md

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzureCAT-GSI%2FSAP-HANA-ARM%2Fmaster%2Fazuredeploy.json)
 ## Machine Info
-The template current deploys HANA on one of the machines listed in the table below with the noted disk configuration.
+The template currently deploys HANA on one of the machines listed in the table below with the noted disk configuration.
 The deployment takes advantage of Managed Disks, for more information on Managed Disks or the sizes of the noted disks can be found on [this](https://docs.microsoft.com/en-us/azure/storage/storage-managed-disks-overview#pricing-and-billing) page.

 Machine Size | RAM | Data and Log Disks | /hana/shared | /root | /usr/sap | hana/backup
 ------------ | --- | ------------------ | ------------ | ----- | -------- | -----------